ActiveQuery/CSS/README.md

 **ActiveQuery CSS v25.6.0** is released under the [Open Software License v3.0 (OSL-3.0)](https://opensource.org/licenses/OSL-3.0).

-Please refer to [`license.txt`](./license.txt) for the full license terms.
+Please refer to [`license`](./license.txt) for the full license terms.

 ---

 ## Third-Party Components

 This project includes and integrates code from the following external libraries.
 These libraries come with their own licenses, and all original license terms remain applicable.
-License notices are provided in the [`license.txt`](./license.txt) file.
+License notices are provided in the [`license`](./license.txt) file.

 - **[w3CSS](https://github.com/JaniRefsnes/w3css)**
 - **[Normalize.css](https://github.com/necolas/normalize.css)**

+---

+## ActiveQuery Compliance Framework

+All ActiveQuery namespaces, projects, programs, repositories, and related spaces are governed by the [ActiveQuery Compliance Framework](https://github.com/ActiveQuery/Governance/).

 ---